Office appointments are available but please consider online sessions during lockdown

 While you are accessing counselling.
 Rest assured that everything you discuss with me is confidential.
 This confidentiality agreement will be extended to include other relevant people if you indicate some serious harm or potential harm to yourself or someone else, and in particular a child .
 I will speak to you about this first, unless there are serious safeguarding issues that prevent this.

 I will keep a record of your personal details to help the counselling services run smoothly.
 These details are kept securely in locked fling cabinet and on locked mobile phone, and are not shared with any third party.
 I will keep written notes of each session, these are kept in a locked filing cabinet only.
-For security reasons I do not retain text messages for 6 months.
+For security reasons I do not retain text messages for over a year.
 If there is relevant information contained in a text message I will make a note of it in your clinical notes.
-Likewise, any email correspondence will be deleted after 6 months.
-Contracts and basic client information sheets are shredded no more than a year after therapy.
+Likewise, any email correspondence will be deleted after a year.
+Basic client information sheets are shredded no more than 6 months after therapy.
+Contracts will be retained for 7 years.

 Once counselling has ended your non-identifiable notes will be kept for 7 years in locked filing cabinet, and separately your name & date of birth with client number will be stored on locked computer file.
 All information within your notes shall be used by Robert Brown CBT solely to facilitate your therapy, to comply with a legal request, or in defence of a complaint brought by you.